SAP/spartacus-docs/_pages/dev/context.md

 #### urlEncodingParameters

 `urlEncodingParamters` will take a list of arguments that will be used to produce the context.
-The context is then appended to the application's base URL.
+The context is then appended to the application's
+URL.

-Assume that the base URL is `localhost:4200`.
+Assume that the Storefront URL is `localhost:4200`.

 Assume the configuration is as follows: